-Joe Vigeant begins his fifth season as an assistant baseball coach at Rhode Island College.
+Joe Vigeant begins his sixth season as an assistant baseball coach at Rhode Island College.

 Vigeant joined the Anchorman baseball staff after serving as an assistant coach at the Community College of Rhode Island from 2001-2011.
 In addition to his coaching duties, Vigeant is an associate scout for the Miami Marlins.
 He served as a police officer and a juvenile detective in the town of Coventry for 23 years.
 He is currently a Rhode Island College Campus Police officer.